 A native Atlantan, Erich is a Math Educator who has always had a passion for everything fantasy, science fiction, technology, and gaming for as long as he could remember.
 From Intelevision to Sega to PlayStation to XBOX, WII, PC, and beyond, Erich has sought to immerse himself into all of these platforms and the virtual worlds they uncover.
 As co-founder of Pharaoh’s Conclave (PCX), Erich works to bring together a more diverse group of individuals to showcase their talents and passion for eSports.
 PCX’s mission is to support gamers, hardware/software designers, casters, and others in the eSports community as they move from eSports pub to eSports pro.

 Karen is an eager game programmer with a passion for design.
 Being an active IGDA and GGDA member, Karen has spoken on various game development panels at game events and conferences.
 She is a game developer by trade but maintains her indie projects under the handle Hiccup Interactive.
-Under Hiccup Interactive, she has worked on projects from edutainment to board games with the goal of utilizing common game mechanics in non traditional ways.

 Kevin Bacon needs 7 degrees, Wes usually only needs 4.
 Having worked in podcasting, content creation, streaming and events for over a decade, he’s likely worked with or entertained people far closer than you’d expect.
 His portfolio includes running conventions across the southeast, creating gaming and variety video content on almost every major platform, hundreds of hours interviewing industry professionals, and building connections across all strata of creatives in fandom.
 Be sure to let him know what exciting project he should pick up next!